undergrad-partner-school

 Tuition and Fees

-In 2025, tuition amounted to $48,340 for all full-time domestic students.
-Hood College is a private institution, so tuition is the same for all the accepted students.
-Fees per academic year required of full-time students summed up to $1,040 in 2025.
+Tuition in 2025 was $48,340 for full-time domestic students.
+As Hood College is a private institution, tuition is the same for all the accepted students.
+Fees per academic year required of full-time students reached $1,040 in 2025.

 Books and Supplies